 Now, Wollongong-based workshop runners Wild Rumpus are making that fantasy weekend a reality, with a 'Weekend Escape' festival.
 And in naming it "Jamboree" they've made the Scouts reference explicit.

-Jamboree will take place in the South Coast's Mt Kiera rainforest (about a 20 minute drive from Wollongong town centre) from September 2 to 4.
-It will feature cooking and growing classes by Sydney restaurant Cornersmith, woodworking, arrow making and mini-boat building courses taught by Elise Cameron Smith, a loom weaving course by textile artist Natalie Miller, plus permaculture classes, photography courses, yoga, dances by No Lights No Lycra and more.
+Jamboree will take place in the South Coast's Mt Kiera rainforest (about a 20 minute drive from Wollongong town centre) from September 2-4.
+It will feature cooking and growing classes by Amanda Roberts (who also teaches at Cornersmith), woodworking, arrow making and mini-boat building courses taught by Elise Cameron Smith, a loom weaving course by textile artist Natalie Miller, plus permaculture classes, photography courses, yoga, dances by No Lights No Lycra and more.